-This course explores special topics in history not offered in other standard history courses.
-Topics will vary and provide learning experiences that meet the needs of students and premajor course requirements in history.
-Credits will vary by semester, between 1 and 3.
+This course is designed to present additional or unique material and learning experiences within a specified discipline.
+The course will be based on student need, flexibility, and may be designed to meet various transfer and pre-major course requirements.
+Please see a current Course Schedule for complete course details.
 (Prerequisite(s): READ 0721 with a grade of "C" or better or concurrent enrollment or appropriate assessment score.)
-(MnTC: Goals 5 & 7) Variable credits 1-3
+(MnTC: Goals 5 & 7) Variable credits 1-6